-Consolidated gross margin was 59% for the year ended December 31, 2017 compared to 69% for the comparable period of 2016.
-Gross margin for 2017 decreased primarily due to the absence of AbbVie exclusivity revenues, an increase in lower margin international product sales, and higher scrap and spoilage costs.
+Consolidated gross profit percentage was 59% for the year ended December 31, 2017 compared to 69% for the comparable period of 2016.
+Gross profit percentage for 2017 decreased primarily due to the absence of AbbVie exclusivity revenues, an increase in lower gross profit percentage international product sales, and higher scrap and spoilage costs.

 Consolidated operating income in 2017 was \$40.2 million, a \$19.9 million improvement from \$20.3 million of operating income reported in 2016.
-Operating income in 2017 benefited from increased product revenues, the Ancestry litigation settlement gain, and lower sales and marketing costs, partially offset by the loss of AbbVie exclusivity revenues recorded in the prior year and higher research and development and general and administrative expenses in the current year.
+Operating income in 2017 benefited from increased product revenues, the Ancestry litigation settlement gain, and lower sales and marketing costs, partially offset by the loss of AbbVie exclusivity revenues recorded in the prior year and higher research and development and general and administrative expenses.